ying2829/Kaggle-CaseSturdy/README.md

 # Kaggle-CaseSturdy -  Titanic - Machine Learning from Disaster

+Compared to predict the accuracy of the table, I would like to do the other training by using this two tables which is find the similarity.
+Let's say we supposed that the test table should be identical to the train table.
+However, someone did it by mistakes, so we need to measure the similarity to predict if the passengers in the test spreadsheet survived or not.
+So, are you ready?
+Here we go:

 Create a view which we can find the similarity via the same ticket number between train and test table.
-Also, I put the filter about the SibSp and Parch column is o.
+Also, I put the filter about the SibSp and Parch column is 0.
 Becasue I realized that there are lots of family ticket which will miss up the data in the train table.
 ```mysql
 SELECT Ticket,`case-study-titanic.Kaggle_casestudy.train`Survived,`case-study-titanic.Kaggle_casestudy.train`.
 PassengerId AS train_passenger,`Kaggle_casestudy.test`.PassengerId AS test_passenger,`case-study-titanic.Kaggle_casestudy.train`.Name AS train_name,`Kaggle_casestudy.test`.
 Name AS test_name, `case-study-titanic.Kaggle_casestudy.train`.Age AS train_age, `Kaggle_casestudy.test`.Age AS test_age,`case-study-titanic.Kaggle_casestudy.train`.sex AS train_sex,`Kaggle_casestudy.test`. sex AS test_sex,`case-study-titanic.Kaggle_casestudy.train`.Embarked AS train_embarked,`Kaggle_casestudy.test`.
 Embarked AS test_embarked